Divy2000/Bus-Number-Recognition-System/README.md

 - **Google Account**: Required for setting up Google Cloud.
 - **Raspberry Pi**: For running the client-side scripts.
 - **Arduino**: Integrated for capturing and sending data.

+## Project Details
+- **Detection Views**: Works from both front and side views; performs better from the side view during daytime and accurately at night.
+- **API Integration**: Uses the Singapore government’s bus station API for real-time data.
+- **Announcement**: Raspberry Pi announces the arrival of the next bus.
+- **Performance**: Local GPU is recommended for better performance compared to cloud CPU.